Attupatil/DataSecurityEncryptDecrypt/README.md

 # DataSecurityEncryptDecrypt
 Today, encryption and decryption algorithms are used everywhere on the Internet to protect our data.
 This is especially important for sites that handle sensitive data, such as e-commerce sites that accept online card payments and login areas that require users to enter their credentials.
 To ensure data security, there are complex encryption algorithms behind the scenes.

+Privacy is an important matter is the realm of the Internet.
+When sending a message, you want to be sure that no-one but the addressee with the key can read it.
+The entirety of the modern Web is encrypted - take https for example!

 This project includes how to encrypt and decrypt messages and texts using simple algorithms.It must be noted that such algorithms are not suitable for industrial use because they can easily be cracked, but these algorithms demonstrate some general ideas about encryption.

 ## Run